-Estimation of extreme significant wave heights
+3.2 Estimation of extreme wave heights

 For safety considerations it is important to know extreme wave heights, i.e., wave heights that are, on average, exceeded only once per 20, 50, or 100 years.
 Despite the ERA-40 wave heights' inability to capture high waves the data set proved an invaluable basis to obtain global estimates of these extremes.
-Note that only extremes of significant wave height rather than those of individual waves can be obtained from the ERA-40 data.
+Estimates of the 100-year return wave height (X{100}) obtained from buoy measurements and from the ERA-40 data appear to be linearly related by